 Patients undergo revision rhinoplasty when a previous rhinoplasty procedure has left them with a nose that does not meet their expectations.
 The prior surgery may also have affected the person’s ability to breathe properly.
 Common problems that need correction include asymmetry, unsatisfactory structural support, obstruction of the airway, and general dissatisfaction with the appearance.

 Who is a good candidate for revision rhinoplasty?

-The best candidates for revision rhinoplasty are healthy men and women looking to repair an aesthetic or functional problem with their nose after a previous rhinoplasty surgery.
+The best candidates are healthy men and women looking to repair an aesthetic or functional problem with their nose after a previous rhinoplasty surgery.
 Candidates must have realistic expectations.
 Even a secondary procedure may not be able to fully correct the problem, though an experienced surgeon can get as close as possible to meeting, and hopefully exceeding, expectations.

 Are there any age restrictions for undergoing revision rhinoplasty?

 It is recommended that patients wait to undergo rhinoplasty until the nose has stopped growing.
 This is typically around 14 or 15 for girls and 16 or 17 for boys (but can vary on an individual basis).
 Since revision rhinoplasty is performed following a primary procedure, patients will likely be at least this old at the time of their surgery.

 Patients generally experience less bruising, swelling, and pain with revision rhinoplasty.
 However, it can take 1 -2 weeks for any bruising to resolve.
 The final results of your surgery many not be seen for up to one year since some swelling will take longer to resolve.

 When can I return to work after revision rhinoplasty?